TheCSharpAcademy/CodeReviews.Console.Flashcards/README.md

 # Flashcards
 - Console based CRUD application for creating and studying stacks of flashcards
-- Developed using C# and MSSQL
+- Developed using C#, MSSQL, Spectre.Console, and Dapper ORM

 # Given Requirements:
 - [x]  This is an application where the users will create Stacks of Flashcards.